 Are you into gourmet camping food?
-Do you love spending lots of time preparing and cooking while you’re out enjoying the outdoors?
+Do you love spending lots of time prepping, cooking and cleaning up while you’re out enjoying the outdoors?

 Yes, we want to eat.
 Yes, we want our camping and trail food to be reasonably healthy.
 But when I’m out and about I want easy prep and easy cleanup.
 If I want to spend time “in the kitchen” putting out a gourmet spread, there are much better places to do it than the wilderness.
 At least that’s my philosophy.